14th May 2019 - 6:30pm to 8:30pm

-In these two hours, Meg will ask the big questions – what ‘voice’ actually is, why everyone wants it, how you can identify and develop your own voice, authenticity and adapting your distinct style depending on audience and tone – and help you to answer them by asking you to reflect on your own work, exploring the way you write with a series of exercises, practical tips and techniques.
+In these two hours, author Jess Kidd will answer the big questions – what ‘voice’ actually is, why everyone wants it, how you can identify and develop your own voice, authenticity and adapting your distinct style depending on audience and tone – and help you to answer them by asking you to reflect on your own work, exploring the way you write with a series of exercises, practical tips and techniques.

-The event will be held at Bloomsbury Publishing, 50 Bedford Square, London WC1B 3DP.
-Doors will open at 6pm, with drinks provided upon arrival.
+The event will be held at Bloomsbury Publishing, 50 Bedford Square, London WC1B 3DP on 14th May 2020.
+Doors will open at 6pm, with refreshments provided upon arrival.

-Drinks will start at 6pm and your workshop with Meg begins at 6.30pm prompt, finishing at 8.30pm.
+Your workshop with Jess begins at 6.30pm prompt, finishing at 8.30pm.